-Gerry Leonidas asked me to put together a list of Arabic typefaces which I found of particular relevance for students who seek key examples to study; something along similar lines as his own list for Greek.
-The following, generally chronological list is meant to be an introductory selection, and does not aspire to be exhaustive.
+Gerry Leonidas asked me to put together a list of Arabic typefaces worth studying: examples which I found of particular relevance for students who seek key examples of exemplary practice (something along similar lines as his own list for Greek).
+The following, generally chronological list, is meant to be an introductory selection, and does not aspire to be exhaustive.
 It emphasises typefaces with a proven record of use and is restricted to designs for text-intensive applications.
 This list might get revised occasionally.

 The beginnings of Arabic type-making reach back to the fifteenth century, yet Arabic typography of note and merit for contemporary practitioners has a much shorter history.

 – Forget everything done in Europe prior to the late nineteenth century, these types have only historical interest but no relevance for current practice.
 One notable exception is the Maghribi type cut by Marcellin Legrand, see also Aisha.

 – Of the Middle Eastern foundry type from the late nineteenth and early twentieth century the type cut for the Emiria (also known as Bulaq or Egyptian Government) printing press in Cairo stands out.
 It is the godfather of Arabic type.
 Ideally study original letterpress prints such as the 1924 Quran printed with this elegant and timeless design.

 – Monotype Series 549: Try to get your hands at hot-metal composed and letterpress printed examples, it was and remains exemplary for Arabic book typography.
 Look at the photocomposition and early digital versions only as examples of deterioration of quality with advancing technologies, rather than good models (a dark chapter in Monotype’s history).